aurelianammon/streamline-printer-bot/README.md

 # Streamline Printer Bot

 The Streamline Printer Bot was developed to work together with the following [Printer Controller](https://github.com/aurelianammon/flask-socketio-printer).
+The Bot and the Controller have to run on the same computer to get a working connection.

 ## Getting Started